 - Controllers Most operating systems do not read and write data directly from the disks, but instead send read and write instructions to a controller.
 The controller is the hardware in your system that interacts directly with the disks to write and retrieve data.
 A controller has connectors (channels or ports) which are attached to one or more physical disks or an enclosure containing physical disks.
-RAID controllers can span the boundaries of the disks to create an extended amount of storage space- or a virtual disk using the capacity of more than one disk.
+RAID controllers can span the boundaries of the disks to create an extended amount of storage space- or a virtual disk-using the capacity of more than one disk.
 Controllers also perform other tasks, such as initiating rebuilds, initializing disks, and more.
 To complete their tasks, controllers require special software known as firmware and drivers.
 In order to function properly, the controller must have the minimum required version of the firmware and the drivers installed.
 Different controllers have different characteristics in the way they read and write data and execute tasks.
 It is helpful to understand these features to most efficiently manage the storage. - Physical disks or physical devices Reside within an enclosure or are attached to the controller.
-On a RAID controller, physical disks or devices are used to create virtual disks. - Virtual disk It is storage created by a RAID controller from one or more physical disks.
+On a RAID controller, physical disks or devices are used to create virtual disks.

+- Virtual disk It is storage created by a RAID controller from one or more physical disks.
 Although a virtual disk may be created from several physical disks, it is viewed by the operating system as a single disk.
 Depending on the RAID level used, the virtual disk may retain redundant data if there is a disk failure or have particular performance attributes.
 Virtual disks can only be created on a RAID controller. - Enclosure It is attached to the system externally while the backplane and its physical disks are internal. - Backplane It is similar to an enclosure.
 In a Backplane, the controller connector and physical disks are attached to the enclosure, but it does not have the management features (temperature probes, alarms, and so on) associated with external enclosures.
-Physical disks can be contained in an enclosure or attached to the backplane of a system.

-NOTE: In any MX chassis which contains storage sleds and compute sleds, iDRAC pertaining to any of the compute sleds in that chassis will report all storage sleds (both assigned and unassigned).
-If any one of the assigned or unassigned blades are in Warning or Critical heath state, the blade controller also reports the same status.
+Physical disks can be contained in an enclosure or attached to the backplane of a system. - i NOTE: When one or more back planes are connected to an expander, then enclosure position is displayed as Unknown. - NOTE: In any MX chassis which contains storage sleds and compute sleds, iDRAC pertaining to any of the compute sleds in that chassis will report all storage sleds (both assigned and unassigned).
+If any one of the assigned or unassigned blades are in Warning or Critical heath state, the blade controller also reports the same status. - NOTE: In some platforms, hot removal/insertion of SLED is not supported and you may see some unexpected errors.
+It needs to be powered off before hot removal/insertion.